 The Galapagos Penguin population totals just 2000 birds.
 The good news is that they nest and hunt at very specific Galapagos visitor sites.
 So to a Galapagos penguin you'll need a cruise itinerary to take you there.

-The largest Galapagos penguin colonies are found on the western side of Isabela island, and Fernandina island.
+The largest Galapagos penguin colonies are found on the western side of Isabela island, and at Punta Ezpinosa on Fernandina island.
 Sightings are very common in this area, but not all cruise itineraries head to the west so be sure to check before booking.

 A smaller colony also lives at Bartolome Island.
-Snorkelers often see them in the water around Pinnacle Rock.
+Snorkelers often see them in the water around Pinnacle Rock or close to Santiago island.
 Sometimes they hunt for fish around Chinese Hat and Rabida too.
 Bartolome is a common inclusion on cruise itineraries, and can also be visited as a day tour from Santa Cruz.

-Galapagos penguins have also been spotted on Floreana island’s northern coast, but this is quite rare.
+Galapagos penguins have also been spotted on Floreana island’s northern coast, but this is less common.

 Galapagos penguins can be seen at Galapagos all year round.
 Their nesting season lasts from May to December.
 During these months the Humboldt current arrives from Antartica.
 This is a cold water current, bringing rich nutrients to Galapagos waters.
 So, the Galapagos penguin takes advantage of the abundant food to produce offspring.
 This is the best time of year for all Galapagos marine species.